Hazel Monteith

 Hazel Conupe Monteith, O.D., J.P. (née Williams; 19 June 1917 – 22 May 2012) was an Afro-Jamaican consumer rights advocate, radio personality and social worker.
 Graduating from the first course in social work offered by the University of the West Indies, Monteith worked for twelve years as a traveling field agent coordinating social welfare projects for the Jamaica Federation of Women.

 In 1972, she became a regional officer at the Council of Voluntary Social Services and was tasked with creating the Citizen's Advice Bureau.
 Through innovative programs, she developed training and advice centers and radio broadcasts to help citizens with a wide variety of issues, from how to register vital records, to employment training, to where to obtain assistance for household goods.
 She was honored as an officer in the Order of Distinction in 1982 and subsequently appointed a Senator from 1986 to 1989.

 Early life

 Hazel Conupe Williams was born on 19 June 1917 in Savanna-la-Mar in the Westmoreland Parish, of the British crown colony of Jamaica to Blanche Maud Evangeline (née Tomlinson) and Nathaniel F. Williams.
 She graduated from the Manning's School and as a student was a member of the Girl Guides.
 The organization fostered her interest in community service and social work.
-In 1942, she married Emmanuel Jocelyn Monteith, moved to Kingston, and the couple subsequently had two children: Horace and Delaine.
+In 1942, she married Emmanuel Jocelyn Monteith a Clerk of the Courts in Santa Cruz, St Elizabeth, They subsequently moved to Kingston, and had two children: Horace and Delaine.